Zum Hauptinhalt springen

 Are you SURE?
 Sure!

-SURE stands for "Student of Unite!
-Representation and Empowerment", and represents the interests of students - after all, the largest group of people at all universities - within Unite!.
+SURE stands for "Students in Unite! for Representation and Empowerment", and represents the interests of students - after all, the largest group of people at all universities - within Unite!.
 To this end, the local university representation (in our case the student union "HTU Graz") delegates three people (the so-called "Student Representatives").
 These representatives then meet online every month within SURE to discuss current topics.
 Twice a year, during the so-called "Dialogue", we meet in person to present the students' point of view in the "Steering Committee" and in the "Academic Forum", and we also provide direct input on study-related topics such as the expansion and creation of new mobility opportunities.

 Joint workshop organised by SURE and the Unite! working group on student mobility.
 Gathering and exchanging ideas on how programmes could be made more attractive for students or how they could be advertised better.
 (Image Source: Renate Trummer – Fotogenia)